davidledwards/gps-clock/README.md

 make install
 ```

 Builds the sketch and its associated C++ files.
-The output directory of the build cannot be a subdirectory of the project, a restriction imposed by the Arduino compilation process, so it is placed under `$TMPDIR`.
+The output directory of the build cannot be a subdirectory of the project, a restriction imposed by the Arduino compilation process, so it is placed under `TMPDIR`.
 However, the final program artifacts are written to the project directory.

 ```sh
 make build
 ```

 Uploads the program to the Arduino board.
-Make sure PORT is defined by the environment or provided as an argument to `make`.
-PORT is the serial port to which the Arduino board is attached.
-If PORT is undefined, it defaults to `/dev/null`, which will cause the upload to fail.
+Make sure `PORT` is defined by the environment or provided as an argument to `make`. `PORT` is the serial port to which the Arduino board is attached.
+If undefined, it defaults to `/dev/null` and will cause an upload attempt to fail.

 ```sh
 make upload